 He can repeat this, if he wishes to add additional data to his report,

 after applying new filters to regional data.
-By pressing the Export button, located in
+By pressing the Export button located in

-the My Report menu (Fig. 4a), the user can export directly his report to a .doc file,
+the My Report menu (Fig. 4a), the user can export his report directly to a .doc file,

 with all data gradually included to it.